 If you are selected to participate in a focus group, you will be notified with enough advance notice to get it on your schedule.
 Focus group sessions will last about one hour each.

 Target Timeline and Potential Savings

 What’s the timeline for the CAR and will decisions be published?

 It’s anticipated there will be two primary phases, but it could expand to one or more additional phases.
-Phase 1 will begin with the University System Office and four to six institutions.
+Phase 1 will begin with the University System Office and six institutions.
 Phase 2 will include the remaining institutions.
 Each phase will take 8-16 months to fully complete and may overlap.
 The final reports will be published to the CAR website.